cfclrk/markdown-xwidget/README.md

 ### Update highlight.js, mermaid, and mathjax

-To update the included versions of highlight.js, mermaid, and mathjax, run:
+This project includes Javascript and CSS resources for highlight.js, mermaid, and mathjax.
+To update those resources, run:

 ```sh
 ./scripts/fetch_resources.sh